 Vaccine Safety Net

-The recommended criteria fall into four categories:
+The criteria recommended by GACVS fall into four categories:

 - Essential criteria (i.e. with respect to credibility)

 - Important criteria (i.e. with respect to content)

 - Practical criteria (i.e. with respect to accessibility)